aurule/npc/README.md

 ### Simple Characters

-These character creation commands don't add any options, they just change the character's type, and potentially the path of the created character sheet.
+Simple characters have no unique options, they just change the character's type.
+They are created using a few commands:

-Relevant commands:
+The `generic` command creates a new simple character using the named type.
+As long as that type has a defined template and type_path, it'll work.
+There are a few accelerators for common simple types as well:

 * `human`: Create a human.
 Type path is `Humans/`
 * `fetch`: Create a fetch.
 Type path is `Fetches/`